-How can you reduce your risk of these life-altering injuries?
+How can you lower your risk of these injuries?
 Exercise can help.

-Certain types of exercise strengthen muscles and bones, while other types are designed to improve your balance — which can help prevent falls.
+Certain types of exercise strengthen muscles and bones.
+Other types can improve balance, which can help prevent falls.

 It's never too late to start exercising.
-For postmenopausal women, regular physical activity can:
+Regular physical activity can:

-Exercising if you have osteoporosis means finding the safest, most enjoyable activities for you given your overall health and amount of bone loss.
+Exercising if you have osteoporosis means finding the safest, most enjoyable activities for you based on your overall health and amount of bone loss.
 There's no one-size-fits-all prescription.

-Consult your doctor before starting any exercise program for osteoporosis.
+Consult your health care provider before starting any exercise program for osteoporosis.
 You might need some tests first, including: